Automation Testing Trends Shaping 2025

 As we enter 2025, what automation testing trends will shape the future?

-Also, developments in one year tend to set up the trends for the following year.
-(Some trends I pointed out from 2024 also will continue in 2025)
+Additionally, developments in one year tend to establish the trends for the following year.
+(Some trends I pointed out from 2024 will also continue in 2025)

-Money invested in companies is one key that always acts as a leading indicator for a trend.
+Money invested in companies is a key indicator that often signals a trend.

-Read all the way to the end because you won’t believe #12!
+Read to the end because you won’t believe #12!

-With that in mind, I’ve compiled my list of the top automation testing trends for 2025 using the above criteria, just like I’ve been doing for the past 13 years.
+With that in mind, I have compiled my list of the top automation testing trends for 2025, using the above criteria, just as I have been doing for the past 13 years.

 Key Takeaways:

-- The use of AI artificial intelligence and machine learning in automation testing will increase, allowing for more efficient and accurate testing.
+• The use of artificial intelligence and machine learning in automation testing is expected to increase, enabling more efficient and accurate testing.

-- The shift left testing trend to find bugs earlier and cheaper by executing more automated tests against code changes in the CI/CD pipeline rather than just pre-production.
+• The shift-left testing trend involves finding bugs earlier and more cost-effectively by executing more automated tests against code changes in the CI/CD pipeline, rather than just in pre-production.

-- The rise of testing in production to validate features at real production scale with millions of users
+• The rise of testing in production to validate features at a real production scale with millions of users

 The first one is obvious, so let’s get it out of the way.